warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_upload.md

 ```
 {:pre}

-A sequence of result messages are displayed.
+A sequence of result messages is displayed.

 ```text
 Using manifest file /..../BMXDemo/manifest.yml